MarcoZen006/IMC-Prosperity-4/Round 2/README.md

-# Round 2 — Techniques Used
+# Round 2 Python Trader — Techniques Used

 Round 2 trades the same two products as round 1 — `ASH_COATED_OSMIUM` and
 `INTARIAN_PEPPER_ROOT` — but with a doubled position limit (80 vs 50) and